- Written by Terry Turner

 Weighing what options are most important to you and talking with a licensed insurance agent about your particular wants and needs can help you make an informed choice between Medicare Advantage and Medigap.

-Positives of Medicare Advantage Plans
+Pros of Medicare Advantage Plans

-Positives of Medigap Plans
+Pros of Medigap Plans

 Medigap helps cover your out-of-pocket expenses if you decide to stick with Original Medicare.

 The biggest advantage of Medigap may be your choice of doctors.
 You have more doctors and hospitals to choose from since you can go to any provider that accepts Medicare.

 If your doctor is not in a Medicare Advantage plan you’re considering and you don’t want to switch doctors, you may want to consider Medigap.
 This will allow you to see any doctor who accepts Medicare.

 While Medigap premiums are generally higher than those of Medicare Advantage, Medigap will likely charge you lower out-of-pocket expenses.
 You’ll need to calculate how much you expect to pay for health care over a year and compare that to your annual premium cost.